Britain's FTSE extends gains as inflation holds steady; Next sinks

 Shares in fund supermarket Hargreaves Lansdown fell 2.9 percent after it reported results, as investors expressed disappointment with a dividend down 15 percent from a year ago

-Although inflation seemed to be losing steam, it remained above the Bank of England's target level, but analysts said the consequences for stocks were complex.
+Although inflation seemed to be losing steam, it remained above the Bank of England's target level.

 "When it comes to stocks, the impact of inflation is not straightforward," said Kathleen Brooks, analyst at City Index.

-"Even though the UK has above target inflation, growth companies are benefiting from low interest rates, which is why the UK's AIM market has had a stonking year," she added (see chart below).
+"Even though the UK has-above target inflation, growth companies are benefiting from low interest rates, which is why the UK's AIM market has had a stonking year."

 Among mid-caps, oil firms Petrofac and Tullow Oil held the index back, down around 4 percent each after crude prices tumbled overnight.